Cancer researcher in lab

 What are rare cancers?

-There are over 200 different types of cancer.
 To count how often a cancer happens it is measured by how many cases there are in a year on average per 100,000 people.
-For example, there were 230 new cases of non-melanoma skin cancer per 100,000 people in Ireland in 2015.

 Cancer is called rare when the amount of people who are diagnosed with it is equal to or less than 6 new cases per 100,000 persons in one year.
 Around 1 in 5 cancers diagnosed in Europe is rare.